smackey15/piano_player/README.md

 ## Technologies, Libraries, APIs

-- Tones.js library is used to handle the creation of sounds.
+- Tone.js Web Audio API library is used to handle the creation of sounds.
 - HTML to create the piano framework.
 - CSS to render the piano on the browser.
 - Javscript to provide logic for playing the correct sound when each note is pressed.